 5. Jim Cirese has first choice of a smooth black male from upcoming litters.
 (2014 spring litter)

-6. Melissa Michel has second choice of longhair dapples or cream.
+6. Melissa Michel has first choice of longhair dapples or cream females.

-10. Tiffany Nelson - second choice of smooth black and tan male.
+11. Shawn Leisen - smooth black and tan

 Beginning November 16, 2013 I will be joining a very large number of other breeders across the U.S. in no longer shipping puppies.
 Due to a change that was made in federal regulations that was supposedly intended to only affect breeders who are unlicensed and uninspected, anyone who ships even ONE puppy will have to be licensed through USDA as a dealer.
 State licensed and inspected breeders like myself were not exempted from this ruling.
 All sales must take place at the breeder's premises.
 A lawsuit and an injunction to stop this regulation was filed in federal court 12/16/13.
 The results of that suit will determine whether shipping availability will resume.